oruga-ui/oruga/packages/docs/components/Carousel.md

 ## CarouselItem component

-> A Slideshow item used by the carousel
+> A Slideshow item used by the carousel.

 ```html
 <o-carousel-item></o-carousel-item>